yguitton/training-material/topics/introduction/tutorials/galaxy-intro-ngs-data-managment/tutorial.md

 # Let's do it: From reads to variants

 In primary analysis we start with raw sequencing data (e.g., fastq reads) and convert them into a dataset for secondary analysis.
-Such dataset can be a list of sequence variants, a collection of ChIP-seq peaks, a list of differentially expressed genes and so on.
+Such secomdary analysis dataset can be a list of sequence variants, a collection of ChIP-seq peaks, a list of differentially expressed genes and so on.

-SARS-CoV-2 is undoubtedly the most talked about biological system of the day (at the time of preparing this tutorial).
-We will use SARS-CoV-2 sequencing data to demonstrate how Galaxy handles NGS data.
-In this case we will go from FASTQ data to a list of variants.
+In this tutorial we will use data from four infected indifiduals from

 ## Find necessary data in SRA